robalb/x86-64-playground/emscripten_blink/field-notes/field-notes.md

   the object file will contain, so most user written code will not work as expected.

 ### in conclusion:

 idea 2 seems like the easiest path. good for an initial mvp. idea 1 is worth a quick try: can i compile gas and ld in a static musl binary? idea 3 is worth a quick try: do the existing libraries already provide what i need?

+### attempting idea1: running gas in blink.

+seems to work. but the binary is very large:
+3Mb for gas, 3Mb for ld.
+6Mb total of x86_64 elfs